 How To Invest in Equity REITs

 An equity REIT exchange-traded fund is a low-cost way to invest in a diversified public REIT portfolio.
 An equity REIT ETF seeks to track a specific REIT index.
-An example of a U.S. equity ETF is the Schwab U.S REIT ETF (SCHH), which owns over 140 U.S. REITs.
-The ETF has an expense ratio of 0.07%.
+There are equity REIT ETFs that track REITs in a specific country and ETFs that track equity REITs globally.

 REIT Mutual Funds

 Another option for equity REIT investing is an active REIT mutual fund.
 Rather than seeking to track a specific REIT benchmark, active REIT managers select individual REITS that they believe will outperform the index.
 Active REIT investors can overweight and underweight REIT sectors.

 While some active REIT mutual funds have outperformed equity REIT indices and ETFs, most have not.
 According to Morningstar, 45% of active U.S. equity REIT and real estate mutual funds have outperformed comparable REIT and real estate index funds and ETFs for the 10-years ending June 30, 2021.
 Only 27% of active U.S. equity REIT and real estate mutual funds outperformed comparable passive vehicles over a 15-year time period.

 Private REITS will usually have a more concentrated portfolio than a public REIT ETF or mutual fund.
 In addition, private REITs will often charge a redemption fee if the holding is sold within the first few years of ownership.
 Private REITs are also less liquid as the REIT sponsor will only buy back a certain amount of outstanding shares each quarter.

 Equity REITs vs Mortgage REITs